isomorphic-software/smartclient-docs/reference_2.md

 When a Tree is supplied as [TreeGrid.data](classes/TreeGrid.md#attr-treegriddata) to [TreeGrid](classes/TreeGrid.md#class-treegrid), you can also set properties from [ListGridRecord](reference_2.md#object-listgridrecord) on the TreeNode (e.g. setting [ListGridRecord.enabled](classes/ListGridRecord.md#attr-listgridrecordenabled):`false` on the node).

 ---
-## Object: UISummarySettings

-### Description
-Settings that control how a widget UI Summary is built.

----
 ## Object: UserAIRequest

 ### Description
 Represents a user-specified and user-modifiable request to AI in some context.
 For example, the user's request may be in the context of AI-assisted filtering of a [ListGrid](classes/ListGrid_1.md#class-listgrid); in such a context, the user's request is their description of which records they would like to see.

 The user's request is combined with other messages, data, and instructions provided by the framework to create [AIRequest](#object-airequest)s that are sent to the AI engine for the purpose of fulfilling the user's request.

----
-## Object: ValidatorDefinition

-### Description
-Validator definition for a built-in [Validator.type](classes/Validator.md#attr-validatortype).

 ---
 ## Object: VisibleMethod